 Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
 Pogue has appeared as Pollock, Pollocke, Polk, Polke, Pollok, Pollick, Polloch, Pook, Pooke, Poock, Pogue, Poag, Poage, Poague, Poak and many more.

 More information is included under the topic Early Pogue Notables in all our PDF Extended History products and printed products wherever possible.

 The North American colonies beckoned, with their ample land and opportunity as their freedom from the persecution suffered by so many Clan families back home.
 Many Scots even fought against England in the American War of Independence to gain this freedom.
 Recently, clan societies have allowed the ancestors of these brave Scottish settlers to rediscover their familial roots.
 Among them:

-Pogue Settlers in the United States in the 19th Century
+Pogue Settlers in United States in the 19th Century

-Pogue Settlers in the United States in the 20th Century
+Pogue Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.